tiian/tiian.github.io/lixa/performances/performances.md

 ### Important Notes on Benchmark Architecture:

 - dummy Resource Managers introduce quite zero delay: real life use cases use Resource Managers that require some time to perform XA functions.
-This must be considered a *worst case* condition to measure the overhead introduced by LIXA
+This must be considered a **worst case** condition to measure the overhead introduced by LIXA
+- dummy Resource Managers introduce quite zero delay, real life Resource Managers can perform worse when using XA two phase commit protocol in comparison with non XA single phase commit.
+This must be considered a *best case** condition with regards of the overhead introduced by real Resource Managers.
 - **lixat** and **lixad** are deployed in distinct Virtual Machines inside the same Azure region: this is necessary to introduce the network latency and the correlated jitter that's a *noise* from measurement perspective
 - state files are saved inside a standard *Premium SSD* disk: **lixad** is a *write mostly* application and makes a lot of stress on the disk (this aspect will be further described below)